ckdqja581592/ckdqja581592/README.md

 ## I'm a Game Client Developer Student

-- 🚀 Be Engine Programmer | 🎮 Be Game Client Developer | 📚 Student
+- 🚀 Be Entertainer | 🎮 Like Game | 📚 Student

 ---